What is a teenage mental health assessment?

 Holistic approach to teenage mental health

 A teenage mental health assessment probably won’t be all talk.
-The professional might use art, music, photos, play therapy, drama therapy, electronic assessment tools or storytelling to get your child’s perspective on things.
+The professional might use art, music, photos, play therapy, drama therapy, electronic assessment tools or storytelling to understand your child’s perspective on things.
 The professional might also use formal tests to check anxiety, depression, learning ability or substance use.

 Talking to you about your child’s mental health

 The health professional will want to talk to you and possibly other members of your child’s family, kinship group or community to get an overall impression of your child’s issues.

 Depending on your child’s age and maturity, the professional will ask your child first.
 For example, the professional might say, ‘I usually like to speak with people’s families – is that OK with you?’
 If your child objects, the health professional will follow this up with you and your child.

 Your support can have a direct and positive effect on your child’s mental health.
 In fact, there’s a strong link between the quality of parent-teenager relationships and positive outcomes for teenagers’ mental health.